NoVegetable/Secure-P2P-Micropayment-System/README.md

    ```bash
    ./client <host> <port>
    ```
    - `host`: The host that server is running on.
+If the server is run locally, type `127.0.0.1`.
    - `port`: The port to which the server binds.

    Note that it is possible to run multiple clients simultaneously.